DomT4/scripts/Homebrew_Resources/Ice/README.md

 Ice patches.
 =======

-Patches for Ice stable and devel to ensure Homebrew with Mavericks compile.
+Patch for Ice stable to ensure Homebrew with Mavericks compile.